Slide in China's May imports signal need for more stimulus

 Exports in May fell 2.5 percent from a year ago, data from the General Administration of Customs showed on Monday, smaller than a 5 percent fall forecast by economists, while imports tumbled 17.6 percent versus an expected 10.7 percent drop.

-Liu added that Chinese companies were being outflanked in global markets due to a firm yuan, which has gained against major non-dollar currencies in recent months.
+Liu added that Chinese companies were being outflanked in global markets due to a firm yuan CNY=CFXS, which has gained against major non-dollar currencies in recent months.

 China posted a near record trade surplus of $59.49 billion in May, but weak imports highlight slowing domestic consumption.